Buying the Dip: What It Means and how to Approach It

 Stock pricing dips can also be connected directly to a particular company rather than overall market trends.
 If a company announces a merger or posts a quarterly earnings report that falls below expectations, those could trigger a short-term drop in its share price.

-What’s the Benefit of Buying the Dip?
+What Is the Potential Upside of Buying the Dip?

 Many investors buy the dip because it may help increase their returns.
 But again, it’s not without risks.
+Buying the dip is, effectively, a form of buying low and selling high.
+If, that is, everything shakes out in the investor’s favor.

-Buying the dip is, effectively, a form of buying low and selling high – if, that is, everything shakes out in the investor’s favor.
-When you buy into a stock below its normal price, there is a potential – but not a guarantee – to reap significant profits by selling it later if prices rebound.
-It’s really as simple as that.
+When you buy into a stock below its normal price, there is a potential — but not a guarantee — to generate returns by selling it later if prices rebound.

 Example of Buying the Dip